john-holland/wave-reader/Wave Reader React Prompt.md

 ### Sync Service

 Manages the backend api requests for settings, as well as local storage.
+Sync capabilities should result from sync requests automated by a sync statemachine.
+Sync state machines located in background.js should keep canonical notions of sync state as a MRU cache, but with easy going falloff.

+Sync commit should just be in safe operation states:

+ - settings on save settings send to background.js sync machine
+ - ui selector on save select send to background.js sync machine
+ - toggle keyboard shortcut activate send to background.js sync machine
+ -

 Load order:
  - local storage